 Several individuals, primarily people of color, who wanted to address environmental injustice, started the environmental justice movement.
-Environmental justice leans heavily on the principles of the Civil Rights Act of 1964, which prohibits discrimination of any person based on their color, race, sex, religion, or national origin.
+Environmental justice leans heavily on the principles of the Civil Rights Act of 1964, which prohibits discrimination against any person based on their color, race, sex, religion, or national origin.

 The environmental justice movement essentially wishes to remove the unfair treatment of black and other minority communities when it comes to protection from environmental health hazards.
 It also aims to give those from underprivileged communities equal access to the decision-making process that can ensure healthy environments.